Why SEL Curriculum Matters: A Guide to Social-Emotional Learning

 2. Self-management: Equipping students with strategies to regulate their emotions, set goals, and make responsible decisions.

 3. Social awareness: Fostering empathy and nurturing an understanding of diverse perspectives, cultures, and communities.
+Recognizing diverse perspectives, showing empathy, and understanding others.

 4. Relationship skills: Teaching students effective communication, collaboration, and conflict resolution skills.